mvisonneau/gitlab-ci-pipelines-exporter/docs/metrics.md

 Currently deployed commit short ID on the environment

-### Author email
+### Username

-Email of whom created the most recent deployment on the environment
+GitLab username of the person which triggered the most recent deployment of the environment

 ### Status